-- DO NOT use tools to turn off the gas control.
-If the gas cannot be turned off manually do not try to repair it.
-Call a qualified service technician. - If the oven needs to be moved for any reason, the gas must be turned off and disconnected from the unit before removing the restraint cable.
+- If the oven needs to be moved for any reason, the supply cord must be disconnected from the unit before removing the restraint cable.
 Reconnect the restraint after the oven has been returned to its original location. - DO NOT remove the control panel cover unless the oven is unplugged.

-SSI-D Solid State Infinite Control with Digital Timer
+SSI-M Solid State Infinite Control with Manual Timer